thecodersguild/bash-cookbook/recipes/0010-how-to-list-files-in-bash.md

-##How to Get List Files in Bash in Mac OS X Terminal
+##How to Get List Files in Bash Script

-Use the `ls` command _(in this example we'll list files in the hard disk's root folder):_
+Use the `ls` command _(in this example we'll list files in a Mac OS X hard disk's root folder):_

 	ls /